-- 1. The Concessioner must maintain all guide information up-to-date in the River Guide License Database on the Online Launch Calendar (OLC). - Although the Service continues to require certain minimum experience levels and first aid and food handler's certifications for trip leaders and guides, beginning in 2007 the Service no longer certifies river guides or issue guide cards.
+- 1. The Concessioner must maintain all guide information up-to-date in the River Guide License Database on the Online Launch Calendar (OLC).
+The Concessioner must maintain records of its guides' qualifications and provide them to the Service on request. - 2.
+The Service requires certain minimum experience levels and first aid and food handler's certifications for trip leaders and guides; however, the Service does not certify river guides or issue guide cards.
 The Concessioner is solely responsible for ensuring that all its trip leaders and guides meet the minimum requirements established by the Service.
 The Concessioner must maintain on file in its office a resume of each of its guides and copies of the guide's current first aid card and food handler's certification.
-The resume must include, at a minimum, the guide's name, birth date, address, telephone number, and a list or description of the guide's river-running or river-guiding experience. - 2.
+The resume must include, at a minimum, the guide's name, birth date, address, telephone number, and a list or description of the guide's river-running or river-guiding experience. - 3.
 The Concessioner must ensure that trip leaders and guides are appropriately qualified and certified in accordance with the Service requirements prior to departing the Concessioner's warehouse.
-This includes ensuring that the certification information is up to date in the River Guide License Database function of the OLC. - 3.
-The Concessioner must maintain records of its guides' qualifications and provide them to the Service on request.
+This includes ensuring that the certification information is up to date in the River Guide License Database function of the OLC.